 You have probably heard about stocks and the stock market.
 Maybe you are thinking about investing yourself and you came across the term ETF.
 Are you not sure about what an ETF exactly is?
 Let’s find out!

 These funds can contain a lot of different investments.
 For example stocks, commodities, bonds, even a mixture of them.
 ETFs often track an underlying index but they can also track any industry sector or use various other strategies.
 Since an ETF can hold hundreds or even thousands of assets, they are a popular choice for easy diversification.
-It is not difficult to create an easy portfolio that only contains 2-3 funds.
+In conclusion, It is not difficult to create an easy portfolio that only contains 2-3 funds.
 If you are interested in the portfolio that I want to go for, you can check it out here.

 What is an index?
 A well-known example is the S&P 500 index.
 This index tracks the 500 biggest companies in the USA.
 If an ETF follows this index it means that it invests in all the stocks that the index contains.
 Another example is the BEL20 which tracks the 20 biggest companies in Belgium.